Home > Blog > Stainless Steel Finishes: Mill 2B, Mirror Polished & Brushed

 Colored Finishes

 Stainless steel can be colored either by the application of paint or by chemical treatments.
-Paint systems rely upon introducing a second layer of material onto the surface whereas chemical systems rely upon altering the thickness and nature of the
+Paint systems rely upon introducing a second layer of material onto the surface whereas chemical systems rely upon altering the thickness and nature of the passive film on the stainless steel item.
+A particular attraction of chemically colored stainless steel is that it appears to change color under different shades and angles of artificial and natural light.

 The process is normally restricted to cold rolled sheet products, and although it is possible to color fabricated components.
 Chemical coloring of stainless steel sheets uses a mixture of chromic and sulphuric acids that develop the thickness of the naturally occurring passive film on the steel surface, depending on the immersion time.